ajpirolo/ajpirolo/README.md

 :grey_question: Ask me about: centering divs within divs :sunglasses:

-:calling: How to reach me: email, phone, Linked In, or IG
+:calling: How to reach me: email, phone, [Linked In](https://www.linkedin.com/in/andreapirolo/), or, for more casual inquiries, my personal [Instagram](https://www.instagram.com/_andreapirolo_/)

 :bug: Pronouns: she/they